Rilee991/cric-funn/README.md

 3. Make eslint for src folder
 12. Explore push-notifications
 13. Make Go for glory button fireup when selected all in.
+14. Add a div for showing credits left

 #### COMPLETED:
 1. Need to delete all unused resources